www-splitcells-net/net.splitcells.network/README.md

 It is a Java framework providing modeling, analytic and solving capabilities regarding optimization problems.
 An introduction and documentation can be found [here](http://splitcells.net/net/splitcells/gel/index.html).

-## Project's Filesystem
+## Network's Structure

-This is project is meant to be part of a project cluster, with a certain filesystem structure in mind.
+This project is meant to be part of a project cluster, with a certain filesystem structure in mind.
 The cluster consists of a folder containing repositories.

 * [net.splitcells.network](http://splitcells.net):